angelr1076/Weather-App/README.md

 ## User Stories

 - Display daily or five day/3 hour forecast weather data for a given location
-- Display data in fahrenheit or celsius
+- Display data in fahrenheit or celsius via a toggle button
 - Bundle using Webpack
 - Display using unique icons for specific weather data
+- Added a dark/light toggle theme

 ## Built Using